-If you have prediabetes, dragon fruit could help lower your blood sugar.
-Larger amounts may cut blood sugar levels if you already have diabetes.
-Researchers say it might work, in part, by replacing damaged cells in the pancreas that make insulin -- the hormone that helps your body break down sugar.
+- It may help lower your blood sugar.
+Researchers say this might be partly because it replaces damaged cells in your pancreas that make insulin, the hormone that helps your body break down sugar.
 But the studies were done on mice, not people.
 It's unclear just how much dragon fruit you'd have to eat to get these benefits.

 Dragon fruit is generally safe to eat, although studies have reported isolated allergic reactions.
-Symptoms included swelling of the tongue, hives, and vomiting.
+Symptoms include swelling of the tongue, hives, and vomiting.
 This type of reaction seems to be very rare.

 If you eat enough red dragon fruit, it might turn your pee pink or red.
 This symptom looks more alarming than it actually is.
 The same thing can happen if you eat a lot of beets.
 Your pee should turn back to its normal color once the fruit is out of your system.

 Before you buy dragon fruit, squeeze it gently.
 It should give a little bit without feeling too soft or mushy.
 Avoid fruit that has bruises or dry leaves -- signs that it's overripe.
 If it feels hard when you press on it, let it ripen on the counter for a few days before eating.